Gut Health for kids: Foundation of your child’s wellbeing

 • Eliminate waste effectively.

-When it is overwhelmed, often by highly processed or heavy foods, this process becomes slower and less efficient, leading to discomfort and fatigue.
+When it is overwhelmed, often by highly processed foods, the process becomes slower and less efficient, leading to discomfort and fatigue.

 What supports a healthy gut in children